yatender1993/AXI_PROTOCOL/README.md

 # AXI_PROTOCOL
-This protocol support 5 channels for Write and Read transcations sperately
+This protocol support 5 channels for Write and Read transcations seprately